-As already mentioned, Ω will be shown to control the chemical activity of adsorbates.
-To show the importance of this, we consider first what Ω is for a 2D gas/free translator ("Case 0"), the simplest possible model, incorporating no site blocking effects or restriction on movement/diffusion.
+As already mentioned, $\Omega$ will be shown to control the chemical activity of adsorbates.
+To show the importance of this, we consider first what $\Omega$ is for a 2D gas/free translator ("Case 0"), the simplest possible model, incorporating no site blocking effects or restriction on movement/diffusion.
 We will prove that this is the model tacitly assumed in most MF-MKMs in the literature.
-We will then look at four possible more-realistic site-blocking cases due to co-adsorption: (I) mutually exclusive co-adsorption, (II) self-exclusive co-adsorption, and (IV) mutually inclusive co-adsorption.
+We will then look at four possible more-realistic site-blocking cases due to co-adsorption: (I) mutually exclusive co-adsorption, (II) self-exclusive co-adsorption, (III) self-inclusive co-adsorption, and (IV) mutually inclusive co-adsorption.
 These cases are illustrated in Figure 4.
 Sterling's approximation:

-$N! = N^{N}e^{-N} \tag{21}$
+$$N! = N^{N}e^{-N}$$